A Letter from the President of the National Policing Institute

 Dear Friends and Colleagues –

-I am truly honored and humbled by the opportunity to serve as the 5th President of the National Policing Institute (NPI), formerly known as the National Policing Institute.
+I am truly honored and humbled by the opportunity to serve as the 5th President of the National Policing Institute (NPI), formerly known as the National Police Foundation.
 Since its creation in 1970, NPI has served as an independent and preeminent voice for change and improvement in the policing profession for more than 50 years.
 As President, I am committed to strengthening our mission to advance policing through innovation and science – building on scientific research to change how policing and safety is provided and supported within communities, nurturing and testing new approaches, and continuing to encourage close collaboration between policing organizations and the communities they serve.
 Growing up in a "police family" and having served for nearly 30 years in this field, leading the Foundation's work is an incredible opportunity that I am privileged to have.

 NPI has seen tremendous growth in the last decade, far beyond anything experienced since it was launched more than 50 years ago.
 Our funding revenues have increased fivefold since 2015, our active projects and studies have more than tripled, and our staff has grown from a small team to more than 50.
 This growth not only represents the hard work and results of our staff and partners but a growing commitment to leveraging science for the advancement of policing and safety.